 A Lab-As-A-Service (LaaS) solution offers many compelling capabilities that make it ideal for a modern lab environment with a local and remote workforce including self-service, automation and orchestration, and frictionless governance.
 These capabilities empower users to gain secure access to infrastructure in a timely manner using a process that is repeatable and scalable without direct IT interaction.
 Additionally offering the ability to cut down on build time by solving the various bottlenecks involved in preparing a testbed, enabling automation directly into the test cases minimising any manual testbed setup, and securing a provisioning platform using authentication and security controls, such as role-based access control (RBAC).

-Like any project, Lab Automation needs to be broken down into its component parts which allows you to budget and plan while having the long-term view of a functional and in-demand LaaS environment.
+Like any project, Lab Automation needs to be broken down into component parts, allowing you to budget and plan while having a long-term view of a functional and in-demand Lab-As-A-Service (LaaS) environment.
 The most obvious starting point and the one with the highest ROI is to deploy a Layer 1 Switch.
 A Layer 1 switch automates physical cabling in the lab and production environment.
 They allow you to connect your lab infrastructure in a “wire-once” scenario, topologies are created using software commands and are activated in milliseconds, complicated test schemes can be stored and easily recreated, and cable break simulation with programmable start/stop and duration simplify real-life network scenarios.

-Phase Pacific is uniquely positioned to help you with your planning and deployment, not only with many years of experience providing solutions for small and large scale labs but also as we have partnered with all the industry leaders in Layer 1 Switch technology to help our Australian and New Zealand customers.
+Phase Pacific is uniquely positioned to help you with your planning and deployment of a Lab-As-A-Service (LaaS), not only with many years of experience providing solutions for small and large-scale labs but also as we have partnered with all the industry leaders in Layer 1 Switch technology to help our Australian and New Zealand customers.